-Propane presents economic advantages compared to gasoline and diesel.
-It typically sells for 25%-50% cheaper than petroleum fuels, though there are fluctuations during the heating season (October- March).
+Propane typically sells for 25%-50% cheaper than petroleum fuels, though there are fluctuations during the heating season (October- March).
 Propane is the most economical alternative fuel source for fleets on a per-mile basis.
 Propane already boasts a well-developed supply infrastructure that is the least expensive to install among all alternative and conventional fuels.

-Propane offers significant health and environmental benefits over gasoline and diesel.
-It is considered one of the cleanest available fossil fuels because it offers observable reductions in emissions.
+Considered one of the cleanest available fossil fuels, propane offers observable reductions in emissions.
 Propane produces 20% less carbon monoxide, 40% less hydrocarbon, 30% fewer oxides of nitrogen, and fewer particulate matter than conventional petroleum-based fuels.
 These reductions in emissions will contribute less to environmental problems such as smog and acid rain, and contribute less to air-related health problems.
 Propane is also non-toxic and biodegradable so it poses no threat to soil, surface water, and ground water.